NathanDuran/CAMS-Dialogue-Annotation/README.md

 - Getters and setters for dialogue model vars (is_labelled etc)
 - Better checks for dialogue model vars

-- checks for labelled false and completed true.
+- checks for (labelled false and completed true) when saving/in dialogue model.py/utilities.py.
-- update stats with completed dialogues

 - Label button tooltips
 - Highlight DA/AP labels once labelled?
+- Colour code or otherwise highlight the AP and DA labele buttons differently?

 - on/before shutdown logout and save all users?
 ### Example JSON Format